ksandermann/formkube/docs/credentials.md

 ## AKS Provider-Specific Tasks

-### Granting permissions for Azure Service Principle
+### Granting permissions for Formkube Service Principle

 The Service Principle needs to have the following permissions to permissions: